 The joint space has narrowed considerably and the joint cartilage has almost completely disappeared.
 The bones are often damaged.
 The joint is deformed and often inflamed.
 In this final stage, joint replacement surgery – that is, a prosthetic knee joint – may be the best solution.

-The vicious cycle of arthrosis
+The vicious circle of arthrosis

 Initial symptoms of osteoarthritis of the knee

 The sooner osteoarthritis of the knee is diagnosed and actively addressed, the better the chances of getting knee pain under control, maintaining joint mobility for a long time to come and slowing down the progressive changes in the knee joint.

 If you experience the following symptoms in your knee on a recurring basis, you should have it examined by an orthopaedist: